Gangezilla/readings/rust-in-action/1-introducing-rust.md

 When given a choice, Rust prefers the option that is easiest for the developer.
 It also has many ergonomic features.
 It offers generics, sophisticated data types, pattern matching and closures.

+### Control

+Having control over memory access, memory layout and specific CPU instructions is v important when optimising perf.
+For example, it might matter if data is stored in the stack rather than on the heap.
+You also sometimes will need to add reference counting to a shared value, or pass references to functions.
+For example, there's a bunch of ways that you can define a number:

+- `let a = 10;` will store an integer on the stack
+- `let b = Box::new(20);` will store an integer on the heap (also known as a box integer)
+- `let c = Rc::new(Box::new(30));` is a boxed integer wrapped within a reference counter
+- `let d = Arc::new(Mutex::new(40));` is an integer protected by a mutual exclusion lock wrapped in an atomic reference counter.

+## Rust's Three Big Features

+### Performance

+For software to run faster, it needs to do less.
+Rust pushes this burden onto the compiler which aggressively optimises both the size and speed of your program.
+It also:

+- Provides cache-friendly data structures by default.
+Arrays usually hold data within Rust programs rather than nested tree structures created by pointers.
+This is called data-oriented programming.
+- Having a modern package manager makes it easier to bring in good deps.
+- Methods are always dispatched statically unless dynamic dispatch is explicitly requested, which enables the compiler to optimise code sometimes eliminating it completely.

+### Concurrency

+Rust is very good at concurrency, with many people saying it has "fearless concurrency".
+It's emphasis on safety makes concurrency safe and easy.

+### Memory efficiency

+When needed you can use fixed-size structures and know exactly how every byte is managed.

+## Downsides

+- Hard to model cyclic data structures like graphs.
+Implementing a doubly linked list is hard because of Rust's safety checks
+- Compile times
+- Strictness, its very hard to be lazy when programming with Rust
+- Size of the language: Rust is a very big language and it can be intimidating.
+The downside of allowing full control is that programmers have the burden of choice.

+## Where does Rust fit best?

+- Command line utilities.
+Rust programs are fast because they don't have an interpreter (Ruby or Python) or virtual machine (Java or C#).
+- Data processing
+- Extending an application, it enables "ruby gems in rust" which is pretty cool.
+- Resource constrained environments such as microcontrollers.
+- Server-side applications that would sit between the OS and the application like DBs, servers and search.
+For example the npm package registry is written in Rust.
+- Desktop apps
+- Mobile apps in the form of "native applications"
+- Web in the form of WASM.
+You can port a Rust project to the browser with two additional commands on the command line.
+- Systems programing like video game engines, compilers and operating systems.

+## Notes from hello2

+- Strings in Rust are able to include a wide range of characters.
+Strings are UTF-8 so you can use non-English characters and emoji with ease.
+- The `!` is used to signal the use of a macro.
+A macro can be thought of as fancy functions for now.
+They offer the ability to avoid boilerplate code, and in the case of `println!` theres a bunch of type detection going on so that arbitrary data types can be printed.

+## Garbage collection

+A garbage collector is a service that tells the operating system that one of your variables has left scope and the memory allocated is able to be used by others.
+It's convenient but makes your program slower.
+Rust has no garbage collector but offers the convenience of one.

+You may have noticed that we haven't added any type annotations to our example code.
+Rust is statically typed meaning the behaviour of all data is defined in advance of the program being run.